ethangyllenhaal/CARC_pipelines/QuickBytes/GATK_markdown.md

 		gvcf_names="${src}/${gvcf_names}-V ${src}/gvcfs/${sample}_raw.g.vcf.gz "
 	done < $src/sample_list

 If you do use GenomicsDBImport, or want to genotype contigs/chromosomes independently, we'll need intervals for it to work with.
-This is the same used for parallelizing above.
+This is the same used for parallelizing HaplotypeCaller above.
 Also, you'll need to pre-make a temp directory for holding files:

 	mkdir gendb_temp
-	cut -f 1 ${reference}.faa.fai > $src/chromosomes.list
+	cut -f 1 ${reference}.fa.fai > $src/intervals.list

 For GenomicsDBImport, you'll need to get rid of the directory you use for the database (here genomic_database) if you already made it: